JustinLove/ai_showdown/README.md

 - Put this project under a sibling of the `server_mods` directory e.g. `.../Planetary Annihilation/server_mod_dev/ai_showdown`
 - Run `npm install`
 - Copy `ais.json.example` to `ais.json` and edit for the AIs you want to mashup.
+- run `grunt media_check` to see if the default rules guessed your PA path correctly
 - If you are using any files from the vanilla AI, run `grunt copy:vanilla`
 - `grunt build` (also the default task) will mashup files into the local directory
 - `grunt mod` will copy the local files into a runnable server mod.